Visa policy of Egypt: Tour groups

-If travelling as part of an organised tour group that consists of at least 2 people, nationals of India who hold a signed guarantee letter from an authorized Egyptian travel agency can obtain a visa on arrival in Egypt.
+Citizens of India may obtain a visa on arrival if they travel as part of an organized tourist group of at least 2 people and hold a signed guarantee letter from an authorized Egyptian travel agency.

-If travelling as part of an organised tour group that consists of at least 15 people, nationals of Bangladesh, Indonesia, Myanmar, Pakistan, Philippines, Sri Lanka and Thailand who hold a signed guarantee letter from an authorized Egyptian travel agency can obtain a visa on arrival in Egypt.
+Citizens of Bangladesh, India, Indonesia, Myanmar, Pakistan, Philippines, Sri Lanka and Thailand may obtain a visa on arrival if they travel as part of an organized tourist group of at least 15 people and hold a signed guarantee letter from an authorized Egyptian travel agency.